Clifford Circuit Optimization with Templates and Symbolic Pauli Gates: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by the U.S.\ Department of Energy (DOE), Office of Science, Office of Advanced Scientific Computing Research AIDE-QC and FAR-QC projects and by the Argonne LDRD program under contract number DE-AC02-06CH11357.
 Clemson University is acknowledged for generous allotment of compute time on the Palmetto cluster.
+We gratefully acknowledge the computing resources provided on Bebop, a high-performance computing cluster operated by the Laboratory Computing Resource Center at Argonne National Laboratory.
 SB is partially supported by the IBM Research Frontiers Institute.